Package 'chromatographR'

 Description

-Gathers reference spectra and attaches them to peak_table object.
-Reference spectra are defined either as the spectrum with the highest intensity ( max.int) or as the spectrum with the highest average correlation to the other spectra in the peak_table (max.cor).
+Gathers reference spectra and attaches them to a peak_table object.
+Reference spectra are defined either as the spectrum with the highest intensity ("max.int") or as the spectrum with the highest average correlation to the other spectra in the peak table ("max.cor").

 Usage